 and select the Picc Lite Toolsuite:

-Than make sure that IDE knows where to look for the PICC Lite compiler.
+Then make sure that IDE knows where to look for the

 select the Tools page in the Picc Lite compiler options dialog and enter the full path to the PICC Lite compiler in the Compiler field: